 - The Duck Bites Back: After two rows of being shot at, the surviving ducks suddenly come to life in the middle of the third row.
 Shooting ducks that are flapping and quacking their way towards your gun won't get you any points, but if you don't take them out and quickly, they will gobble up your ammo, ten bullets per duck.
 Even worse is the fact that if you take too long to complete a round, the ducks start filling up all the rows at an alarming rate until you're facing a veritable army of them!

 - Spelling Bonus: Hitting the letter targets that spell BONUS in order gives you whatever bonus points are left in the counter.
-Hitting a letter out of order causes the bonus to disappear until the next round stars.
+Hitting a letter out of order causes the bonus to disappear until the next round starts.